 WORD COUNT: 1,210 words

-Excerpts from Dred Scott decision, including from the majority opinion (Taney) and a dissent (McLean), read by Charlotte Goodman and Jordyn Ney and produced by Charlotte Goodman, ’23
+Excerpts from the Dred Scott decision, including from the majority opinion (Taney) and a dissent (McLean), read by Charlotte Goodman and Jordyn Ney and produced by Charlotte Goodman, ’23

 From majority opinion by Chief Justice Roger B. Taney (March 6, 1857)